 OneDrive For Business is Microsoft’s commercial file-sharing and collaboration offering, which competes with the likes of Dropbox and Box for the business dollar.
 It’s a better option for a QMS than stitching together a solution with only the standard MS Office tools, but still not perfect.

 Clearly, many of these features would be useful (and are a fundamental requirement) for a Quality Management System.
-But when you compare them to quality requirements specified by ISO or demanded by a regulator (like the FDA) the controls over documentation that OneDrive offers begin to seem pretty weak.
+But when you compare them to the quality standards for medical devices specified by ISO 13485:2016 or demanded by a regulations (like the FDA QMSR) the controls over documentation that OneDrive offers begin to seem pretty weak.

 Here, for example, is the FDA’s requirements for a change control procedure: